Pierre Bayen

 Pierre Bayen (7 February 1725-14 February 1798) was a French chemist (apothecary).
-He analyzed mineral water drunk in France (then a kingdom), and wrongly suggested that using pewter glasses rendered the water toxic.
+He analysed the mineral waters consumed in the Kingdom of France and incorrectly concluded that drinking from pewter vessels rendered the water toxic.

 After his studies he began a career in the military that spanned more than forty years.

 During the Seven Years' War he met and befriended Parmentier who was his subordinate.